One of the biggest questions we hear from people wanting to know how to start a subscription box is, "Where do I find

 One of the best places to start looking for products and inspiration for new subscription box ideas is by visiting local stores and producers.
 These can be large chains or small mom-and-pop shops.
 The key is to find businesses that match the demographic and offerings of your business.

 For example, if you're looking to start a food (fruit, vegetable, meat, etc.) or a snack subscription box, you could visit a chain like Wholefoods or a local grocery store.
 They may be doing something you hadn't thought of or be willing to let you offer some of their products.

 There are a few advantages of using locally sourced products.
 First, local businesses that work together are more likely to build long-term relationships.
-You don't have to worry as much about losing a supplier.
+You don't have to invest as much energy into supplier relationship management.
 Second, it's a great sales tool as the desire to support small businesses has never been higher.
 In fact, according to ComScore, 93% of shoppers prefer to buy small and local.

 There are also two downsides to this model.
 First, it can be harder to grow your business as these vendors may not be able to scale with your growth.
 If they can’t provide enough product for increasing demand, that can hurt your bottom line.
 Second, you’ll have to put in a lot of labor to find and deal with new vendors.
 They likely aren’t set up for wholesale deals.